ZacharyJSchultz/WouldYouRatherAI/README.md

 # WouldYouRatherAI

+## Note: this project is currently offline!
+Feel free to view the website page, but the database and backend are not currently hosted.

 ![Home Screen Screenshot](/screenshots/home_screen.png?raw=true)

 A would-you-rather game that uses Generative AI to generate questions, and stores responses in a PostgreSQL database.